car-r/astro-pickleball/src/pages/blog/12-pickleball-tips-for-beginners.md

 When you’re first learning to dink, you should practice with a partner dinking back and forth.
 A good dink would bounce more than once inside the kitchen if your opponent or partner didn’t hit the ball back to you.
 You can move on to other drills such as dinking only cross-court or alternating from forehand to backhand.
 You’ll probably notice that one side will be easier than the other.

 It’s also a good idea to practice dinks with a continental grip, or what’s also called the shake hands grip.
 This will be easier for beginners and help give you more control.
 It will also be easier to switch from hitting a forehand to a backhand since you won’t need to switch grips.

-With that being said, many pros to hit their dinks with a forehand grip, and you can always try that as you improve.
+With that being said, many pros hit their dinks with a forehand grip for both the forehand and backhand side.
+You can always try that as you improve and get more comfortable in the non-volley zone.
 Some beginners struggle with this because they’re more likely to pop the ball up, but it feels more comfortable since that is the same grip they hit the forehand with.

+Once you're comfortable hitting dinks, you can learn how to hit <a href="/blog/pickleball-stacking">3rd shot drops</a>.
+This is a shot where you hit a defensive shot that lands in the non-volley zone after you or your partner have served.
+You will typically be near the baseline when you hit this shot.

 ## Keep Your Eye On The Ball